Property Market · Last updated 2 June 2026

 Do I pay capital gains tax when selling property in Spain?

 Yes, if the property has increased in value since purchase.
-The rate ranges from 19% to 26% depending on the gain.
+The rate ranges from 19% to 26% depending on the size of the gain.
 There are exemptions for over-65s selling a primary residence and for reinvestment in another primary residence within two years.

-Plusvalia is a municipal tax on the increase in land value during the period you owned the property.
-It is paid by the seller in most cases.
-The amount is calculated by the local Ayuntamiento and varies based on cadastral value and years of ownership.
+Plusvalía is a municipal tax on the increase in land value during the period you owned the property.
+It is paid by the seller.
+The amount is calculated by the Ayuntamiento de La Linea based on cadastral value and years of ownership.
+The Constitutional Court's 2021 reform means sellers cannot be charged plusvalía if the land value has not actually risen.

 What estate agent fees should I expect when selling in La Linea?